Initiatives and Accomplishments

 Job Accommodation Network

 ODEP's Job Accommodation Network (JAN) continues to serve as the leading source of expertise on workplace accommodations as required by the Americans with Disabilities Act (ADA).
 In addition to one-on-one guidance to employers and individuals with disabilities, JAN attends conferences across the nation, hosts numerous webcasts and Twitter chats, and adds to its robust suite of multimedia training materials.
-New resources include the Solutions Showcase video series, new sections of the Workplace Accommodation Toolkit, and Mobile Accommodation Solution (MAS) App.
+New resources include the Solutions Showcase video series and new sections of the Workplace Accommodation Toolkit,.
 It also launches a new website and updates its annual survey on the costs of accommodations, Low Cost, High Impact.

 National Center on Leadership for the Employment and Advancement of People with Disabilities (LEAD Center)